32-pounder gun: 32-pounder 56 cwt. by Blomefield

 In the 1790s Sir Thomas Blomefield developed a 32-pounder cannon weighing a nominal 56 cwt.
 (2,845 kg).
 When it was designed, the weight and length of naval cannon was generally proportionate to the weight of the shot.
-As such the Blomefield 32 pdr. was a classic smooth-bore gun that 'founded' the family of innovative 32 pdrs.
+As such the Blomefield 32-pdr was a classic smoothbore gun that 'founded' the family of innovative 32-pdrs.
 The Blomefield would remain popular right till the 1860s.
 In 1851 the captain of the H.M.S.
 Excellent, the naval testing laboratory ship, wrote in praise of the gun: The old gun has been a great favourite.
 It works extremely easy, its recoil is not too severe, it does not wear its vent away quickly, its precision is equal to the new Monk A, B, and C guns, which work heavily, and wear the vent away rapidly, and which have reduced windage.

 32-pounder carronade (17 cwt)

 The carronade had been developed in the 1770s.
 It followed a pattern different from that of traditional smooth-bore cannon.
-As a 32-pounder it was shorter, lighter (17 cwt) and used less powder than a 32 pdr cannon.
+As a 32-pounder it was shorter, lighter (17 cwt, 864 kg) and used less powder than a 32 pdr cannon.
 It compensated for this by having less windage (space between the barrel and the shot).
 By 1825 the 32-pounder carronade was the only carronade still in general use in the Royal Navy.